fermyon/spin/tests/runtime-tests/README.md

 To add a new test you must add a new folder to the `tests` directory with at least a `spin.toml` manifest.

 The manifest is actually a template that allows for a few values to be interpolated by the test runner.
-The interpolation happens through `{{key=value}}` annotations where `key` is one of a limited number of keys the test runner supports.
+The interpolation happens through `%{key=value}` annotations where `key` is one of a limited number of keys the test runner supports.
 The supported keys are:

 * `source`: The manifest can reference pre-built Spin compliant WebAssembly modules that can be found in the `test-components` folder in the Spin repo.
 The value is substituted for the name of the test component to be used.
-For example `{{source=sqlite}}` will use the test-component named "sqlite" found in the `test-components` directory.
+For example `%{source=sqlite}` will use the test-component named "sqlite" found in the `test-components` directory.
 * `port`: The manifest can reference a port that has been exposed by a service (see the section on services below).
-For example, if the test runner sees `{{port=1234}}` it will look for a service that exposes the guest port 1234 on some randomly assigned host port and substitute `{{port=1234}}` for that randomly assigned port.
+For example, if the test runner sees `%{port=1234}` it will look for a service that exposes the guest port 1234 on some randomly assigned host port and substitute `%{port=1234}` for that randomly assigned port.

 The test directory may additionally contain:
 * an `error.txt` if the Spin application is expected to fail